dtscalibration/python-dts-calibration/docs/examples/notebooks/05Calibrate_single_ols.ipynb.rst

 5. Calibration of double ended measurement with OLS
 ===================================================

-A double ended calibration is performed with ordinary least squares.
+A double ended calibration is performed with Ordinary Least Squares.
 Over all timesteps simultaneous. :math:`\gamma` and :math:`\alpha` remain constant, while :math:`C` varies over time.
 The weights are considered equal here and no variance or confidence interval is calculated.

+Note that the internal reference section can not be used since there is a connector between the internal and external fiber and therefore the integrated differential attenuation cannot be considered to be linear anymore.

 .. code:: ipython3